logan-lev/data-paws/docs/egdd.md

 ## Player Interaction Pattern

-* This game is played as a platformer in singleplayer where the player explores the cityscape and interacts with NPCs while solving puzzles that fit well into the narrative.*
+* This game is played as a platformer in singleplayer where the player explores the cityscape and solves puzzles that fit well into the narrative.*

 ## Player Modes